grafana/jsonnet-libs/catchpoint-mixin/README.md

 The Catchpoint mixin contains the following dashboards:

 - Catchpoint overview
-- Catchpoint web performance by test name
+- Catchpoint web performance by tests
-- Catchpoint web performance by node name
+- Catchpoint web performance by nodes

 and the following alerts: